ensnare-org/ensnare/README.md

 * `release`
 * `tree`

-Various Bash commands that I use during Ensnare development:
+### Bash commands that I use during Ensnare development

 * `./precheck`: runs formatting and tests that should precede any commit.
 * `./do-release`: Generates a new release and pushes it to